The Instagram Follow/Unfollow game

 With this in mind, it’s OK to be selective about who you follow back.

-If you’re genuine about making connections, building relationships, creating content that reflects this and have people engaging with you, then you’ll shine no matter what.
+If you’re genuine about making connections, building relationships, creating content that reflects this and has people engaging with you, then you’ll shine no matter what.